Buyer's Guides

 Read →Edibles vs Vapes

-Edibles and vapes are two of the most popular cannabis formats sold at New York State licensed dispensaries.
-They produce very different experiences.
-Edibles are swallowed, processed through the liver, and produce a long slow effect.
-Vapes are inhaled, absorbed through the lungs, and produce a short fast effect.
-The choice depends on how quickly you want onset, how long you want the effect to last, how precisely you want to dose, how discreet the setting requires you to be, and whether you prefer the head-forward experience of inhaled cannabis or the body-centric experience of edibles.
+Edibles and vapes are two of the most common cannabis formats you will see at a licensed New York dispensary, and they work in very different ways.
+Edibles are swallowed and processed through the liver, so the effect comes on slowly and lasts a long time.
+Vapes are inhaled and absorbed through the lungs, so the effect comes on fast and fades faster.
+Which one fits you depends on how quickly you want it to kick in, how long you want it to last, how exactly you want to control the dose, and how discreet you need to be.

 Read →Pre-Rolls vs Flower

-Pre-rolls and flower are two sides of the same cannabis category.
-Both deliver smoked cannabis.
-The difference is who does the work and how much control the customer retains.
-Pre-rolls are ground, rolled, and packaged by the processor.
-Flower is sold in jars for the customer to break down, grind, and roll at home or to consume through a pipe, bong, or vaporizer.
+Pre-rolls and flower are two sides of the same category.
+Both are smoked cannabis.
+The difference is who does the work and how much control you keep.
+A pre-roll is ground, rolled, and packaged for you.
+Flower is sold in a jar for you to break down and roll yourself, or to pack into a pipe, bong, or dry-herb vaporizer.

 Read →Indoor vs Outdoor vs Greenhouse Cannabis